zeshanamindev-hub/toolshub/README.md

 - ✍️ **Word Counter** – Count words, sentences, and paragraphs in your text.
 - 🔤 **Character Counter** – Count the exact number of characters, including or excluding spaces.

-As the project grows, more tools will be added across different categories such as **SEO Tools, Conversion Tools, Calculators, File Utilities, and more.**
+As the project grows, more tools will be added across different categories.

 ---